hassanashiq/PenetrationTestingAutomation/AssetFinderAutomated/Read Me.md

   2. alive.txt -> this file contains all the active subdomains find by the assetfinder in first step.

-📍Remember 📍
+📍Remember 📍<br>
-Asset Finder results by default contains some results that are related to your domain.
+Asset Finder results by default contains some results that are related to your domain but not the subdomain of the given domain.
 I have changed it to have only the subdomains of the given domain.

 Thank You